mehmetnuribolat/NestJS-Microservice-App/README.md

 # NestJS-Microservice-App
-Sample Microservice Application using NestJS, MongoDB, Docker, RabbitMQ and GraphQL.
+NestJS-Microservice-App is sample Application using NestJS, MongoDB, Docker, RabbitMQ and GraphQL.
+This project have developed for learning purposes based on Microservice Architecture.
+This application contains Apollo Federation Gateway for GraphQL SubGraphs which implemented on microservices.
+The microservices uses RabbitMQ Message Broker to communicate each other.

 ![Technology-Stack](https://github.com/mehmetnuribolat/NestJS-Microservice-App/assets/145845943/106489ad-db8a-46a2-a060-3bfa8042f5f2)